njgeorge000158/Bank-and-Election-Analyses-in-Python/bank/README.md

 ## **Output**

-Once all calculations are complete, the script delivers results in two formats simultaneously: a printed summary displayed directly in the terminal for immediate review, and an exported text file — `budget_data.txt` — written to the `analysis` folder for documentation and future reference.
+After completing all calculations, the script delivers results to two separate destinations: a printed summary displayed directly in the terminal for immediate review, and an exported text file, `budget_data.txt`, written to the `Analysis` folder for documentation and future reference.

 ----

 ## Copyright

-Nicholas J. George © 2023.
+Nicholas J. George © 2026.
 All Rights Reserved.